curranbrandt/CTF-Writeups/ropemporium/write4/README.md

 Okay, so this worked pretty nicely :) we now have "flag" stored at .data (0x0804a018)

+# Stack 2 - Storing the Entire String in Memory

 Now, we need to get "txt." into .data+0x4 (0x0804a01c) Can we use the same ROP gadgets??